Sweet Spy: Accidental nudity

-In the bathhouse scene in episode 3, three male actors – Choi Bool-am, Lee Ki-yeol and Kim Joon-ho—are seen rubbing each other's backs, their private parts decently out of frame.
+In the bathhouse scene in episode 3, three male actors – Choi Bool-am, Lee Ki-yeol and Kim Joon-ho—are seen rubbing each other's backs, their genitals decently out of frame.
 But the genitals of an extra was fully, if dimly, exposed in the background.
 Viewers protested on the drama's online message board, and the producers immediately posted an apology.
 MBC re-edited the scene for re-runs.